Outbound-Process/.github/.github/ISSUE_TEMPLATE/fill-out-request-form.md

 (Provide your answer here)
 ```

-### 2.5 Are you aware of any SAP patents, patent applications and/or invention disclosures (IDFs) that may potentially be related to the proposed contribution?
-(Y/N)
+### 2.5 Are you aware of any SAP patents, patent applications and/or invention disclosures (IDFs) that may potentially be related to the proposed contribution? *Please only answer with yes or no. If yes, we will get in touch with you to discuss details*
 ```
-*Please only answer with yes or no. If yes, we will get in touch with you to discuss details*
+(Provide your answer here)
 ```